-Gained insight into the biological stability of Multi-Source Single-Stage RO.
+- Gained insight into the biological stability of Multi-Source Single-Stage RO.
 This part is no longer a component of the TKI Multi-Source Single-Stage RO project.

 Research is carried out on surface water using commercially available RO membranes with (1) ultrafiltration pre-treatment as state of the art method and (2) minimal pre-treatment using screens.
 An innovative RO system has been developed that is being tested in parallel on surface water.
 At the same time, the most suitable approach to guaranteeing the integrity of the Multi-Source Single-Step RO concept is being sought.

 In the final phase of the project, one selected system is examined for its robustness and implementability in practice; the impact of switching water sources on membrane fouling is also studied.

 Installations have been designed and built for research work on the application of RO with commercially-available RO, including minimal pre-treatment, and with innovative RO without pre-treatment.
 Field studies have been carried out at two locations (pond water at KWR and surface water at Oasen’s Kamerik site) with locally available surface water which generated extensive membrane-system fouling, which can be controlled through a package of measures.
 The measures include (i) pre-treatment with screens, (ii) periodic air/water cleaning, (iii) low flux operational rates and (iv) pre-treatment with cation exchange.
 At the same time, a study is underway on an innovative spacerless system which controls fouling in an innovative fashion.
-Different systems that safeguard the integrity of the disinfection capacity of the Multi-Source Single-Stage RO system have been assessed and a new innovative membrane integrity monitor will be investigated and developed in a parallel project (TKI Natural Viruses).
-In a follow-up study in 2019 the impact of periodical cleaning in place (CIP) will be investigated in order to control membrane fouling in RO systems operated with a minimal pre-treatment.
+Different monitoring systems have been evaluated to safeguard membrane integrity and disinfection capacity of the Multi-Source 1-step RO system, and a novel innovative membrane integrity monitor will be investigated and developed in a parallel project (TKI Natural Viruses).
+In a follow-up study performed in 2019, membrane fouling could be successfully controlled using a periodic automated cleaning-in-place (CIP) strategy in RO systems using minimal pre-treatment.